 1. Transaction costs In real financial markets transaction costs are entailed by purchases and sales of securities and are paid both in case of portfolio revision and in case of buy and hold investments.
-Transaction costs have a direct impact on portfolio performance so that ignoring them may result in inefficient portfolios (see Arnott and Wagner [7]).
-Classical regulations for finance businesses distinguish transaction costs in variable and fixed costs.
+Transaction costs have a direct impact on portfolio performance so that ignoring them may result in inefficient portfolios (see Arnott & Wagner (1990)).
+Transaction costs may be fixed or variable.

 While variable transaction costs render individual securities less attractive but do not inhibit portfolio diversification, fixed transaction costs provide an explanation for reduced portfolio size.
-Before the pioneering work by Patel and Subrahmanyam [68] where fixed costs have been explicitly modeled in a mean variance portfolio problem with absolute variables, the fixed transaction costs were analyzed only indirectly by placing restrictions on the number of securities in the optimal portfolio (see, for instance, Levy [44]).
+This is especially true for individual investors who, thanks to on-line trading services (see Baumann & Trautmann, in press), access the stock market and typically seek for the number of securities that optimally trades-off diversification against (fixed) transaction costs.
+On the contrary, for large institutional investors the amount of transaction costs may be practically meaningless with respect to the huge capital invested.
+Before the pioneering work by Patel and Subrahmanyam (1982) where fixed costs have been explicitly modeled in a mean variance portfolio problem with absolute variables, the fixed transaction costs were analyzed only indirectly by placing restrictions on the number of securities in the optimal portfolio (see, for instance, Levy (1978)).

 1.1 Variable costs These transaction costs depend on the amount or on the share invested in each security.

-If cost is proportional, the models (AM) and (RM) can be easily adapted to incorporate such a cost by subtracting it from μ_j in the return constraint (43) and (38), respectively.
+If cost is proportional, the models (AM) and (RM) can easily be adapted to incorporate such a cost by subtracting it from μ_i in the return constraint (42) and (38), respectively.
 In some cases, variable costs might be incurred only if capital invested overcomes a given amount.
 More precisely, non overlapping intervals are specified and a different cost percentage is applied depending on the interval in which the capital invested lies.
-This is the case of the entering commissions for mutual funds where the applied rates typically decrease when the capital invested increases (see Chiodi, Mansini and Speranza [20]).
-A structure with step increasing transaction costs can be found in Le Thi, Moeini and Pham Dinh [43].
-To model this feature we need to introduce a binary variables z{ij} for each security j and each interval of investment (and rate) i and to add a number of constraints depending on the number of securities and of intervals, i.e. $M{i-1,j}z{ij} \leq X{ij} \leq M{ij}z{ij}$ and $\sum{i \in I} z{ij} \leq 1$, where X{ij} is the amount invested for security j in interval i, $M{i-1,j}, M{ij}$ are capital lower and upper bound for interval i, and I is the set of intervals.
+This is the case of the entering commissions for mutual funds where the applied rates typically decrease when the capital invested increases (see Chiodi, Mansini, & Speranza (2003)).
+A structure with step increasing transaction costs can be found in Le Thi, Moeini, and Pham Dinh (2009).
+To model this feature we need to introduce a binary variables z{ij} for each security j and each interval of investment (and rate) i and to add a number of constraints depending on the number of securities and of intervals, i.e. $M{i-1,i}z{ij} \leq X{ij} \leq M{ij}z{ij}$ and $\sum{i \in I} z{ij} \leq 1$, where X{ij} is the amount invested for security j in interval i, $M{i-1,j}M{ij}$ are capital lower and upper bound for interval i, and I is the set of intervals.
 This feature can be similarly incorporated in a relative model (RM) provided that transaction costs are inserted only in return constraint.

-In fact, if costs are charged independently for each security and thus the total cost is the sum, over all securities, of a cost that depends on the amount of investment in each security, then the total capital invested (actually invested in securities and used to pay costs) cannot be assumed as known a priori and depend on the portfolio.
-Recalling the discussion of Section 4.1 about the cases where the capital invested is variable, we need to adapt to this case constraint (41), where C is a variable of the model.
+In fact, if costs are charged independently for each security and thus the total cost is the sum, over all securities, of a cost that depends on the amount of investment in each security, then the total capital invested (actually invested in securities and used to pay costs by an individual investor) cannot be assumed as known a priori and depend on the portfolio.

+Recalling the discussion of Section 4.1 about the cases where the capital invested is variable, we need to adapt to this case constraint (45), where C is a variable of the model.
 Let $K_j(\cdot)$ be the transaction cost function for security j.
 Then, the constraint